About the Journal

 Corrections and retractions

-Rarely, it may be necessary for Mattioli 1885 to publish [corrections] to, or [retractions] of, articles published in its journals, to maintain the integrity of the academic record.
+Rarely, Mattioli 1885 may need to publish [corrections] to or [retractions] of articles published in its journals to maintain the integrity of the academic record.

 In line with BioMed Central's [Permanency] policy, [corrections] to, or [retractions] of, published articles will be made by publishing an Erratum or a Retraction article, without altering the original article in any way other than to add a prominent link to the Erratum/Retraction article.
-The original article remains in the public domain and the subsequent Erratum or Retraction will be widely indexed.
-In the exceptional event that material is considered to infringe certain rights or is defamatory, we may have to remove that material from our site and archive sites.
+The original article remains in the public domain, and the subsequent Erratum or Retraction will be widely indexed.
+If material is considered to infringe certain rights or is defamatory, we may have to remove that material from our site and archive sites.

-It may be possible for minor corrections to published articles to be made by the original author(s) posting a comment on the published article.
-This would only be appropriate where the changes do not affect the results or conclusions of the article.
+Minor corrections to published articles may be made by the original author(s) posting a comment on the article.
+This would only be appropriate where the changes do not affect the article's results or conclusions.
 See our [Comments] policy for further information on posting comments.

 Corrections